pichfl/pichfl-swtndx/README.markdown

 If you consider yourself ready for the advanced installation, you should know what to do, but here are some tipps anyway.

-- Upload the swtndx folder to any location on your server and use symlinks to add it to the folders you want to make public - Makes it easier to update.
+- Upload the swtndx folder to any location on your server and use symlinks to add it to the folders you want to make public - Makes it easy to update.
 - Don't upload.
 Use git and clone the repository, *then* use symlinks.
+Makes it even easier to update.
 - Don't forget to check if your Apache has follow-symlinks enabled.
 If it doesn't, you can uncomment a line in the .htaccess that came with swtndx, it might be able to enable it for you.